BGforgeNet/FO2tweaks/README.md

 ### Speed
 #### General game speedup
 This is a convenience only component.
 It will set various values in game configs to increase overall game/interface speed.
-That includes skipping intro movies, decreasing fadein/out time, weapon equip animation, etc.
+That includes skipping intro movies and splash screens, decreasing fadein/out time, weapon equip animation, etc.

 Note:
 1. You can do the same manually, this is simply a shortcut.